Accessibility statement

 PDFs and other documents

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-By the end of 2022 we plan to either fix these or replace them with accessible HTML pages.
+We are continuing to review and replace essential documents with accessible HTML versions where possible.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.